hny-codes/fylo-landing-page-dark/README.md

 ## Overview

-The purpose of this project is to build a static landing page adn replicate it to the given style sheet as close as possible.
+The purpose of this project is to build a static landing page and replicate it to the given style sheet as close as possible.
 This project is built using [Astro](https://astro.build/)

 ## The challenge